 Many studies have documented the real beauty results with face yoga and facial exercises.

-Aside from the Northwestern study, there have been others which came to similar conclusions.
+Aside from the Northwestern study, there have been others who came to similar conclusions.

 - A major 2016 study by South Korean dermatologists studied the effects of the Kyunghee Facial Resistance Program (KFRP), a form of face yoga, on 16 women.
 The study was supported by multiple research institutions, like the National Research Foundation of Korea, and concluded that the skin became more elastic and firm as a result.